Idabelle Smith Firestone: Musical career

 She became a member of the American Society of Composers, Authors, and Publishers (ASCAP) in 1948.

 Her compositions "In My Garden" and "If I Could Tell You" both were featured as theme songs for the program, "Voice of Firestone", a radio and television program of classical music from 1928 until 1959.

 "In My Garden", to lyrics by Lester O'Keefe (1896–1977), was the opening and ending theme for the program in January 1938 until 1941 when licensing restrictions caused a temporary ban of its use for broadcasting due to it being ASCAP-licensed.

 The new theme, "If I Could Tell You" to lyrics by Madeleine Marshall (1899–1993) was introduced in early 1941.
 Marshall was a singing coach, concert pianist and accompanist who taught English diction at Juilliard for over half a century.
 The ballad was dedicated to her husband who died in 1938 and her daughter, Elizabeth, who died the following year.

 Many of Firestone's compositions were published and notated, including four orchestral works and multiple voices.
 Her work was often recorded and sung by opera singers of the time, including Richard Crooks, Lawrence Tibbet, Eleanor Steber, Robert Merrill, Joan Sutherland, Renata Tebaldi, and Richard Tucker.

 Her eldest son, Harvey S. Firestone Jr. (1898–1973) was responsible for managing much of Firestone's later career, especially in regard to copyright issues and dealings with collaborators.

 Legacy

 On 10 November 1973, through the support of the Harvey S. Firestone Jr. foundation, the Idabelle Firestone Audio Library was built at 290 Huntington Avenue, to house the Voice of Firestone collection and to provide listening and viewing facilities for the New England Conservatory's students.

-The Idabelle Firestone School of Nursing at Akron City Hospital opened in 1 October 1929, built through Firestone philanthropy to educate women and provide quality, accessible healthcare for all.
+The Idabelle Firestone School of Nursing at Akron City Hospital opened on 1 October 1929, built through Firestone philanthropy to educate women and provide quality, accessible healthcare for all.
 The school was demolished on 31 July 2020.

 After her death, her sons made a sizeable donation to the church for the building of the Idabelle Firestone Memorial Chapel.
 The organ from Harbel Manor was redesigned and installed in the chapel.
 The new chapel was consecrated in April, 1958.
 Harbel Manor was torn down after Idabelle Firestone died, and the remaining property was sold.